m64p/m64p.github.io/index.md

 ### Starting with a fresh config ###

 If you've ever used any version of mupen64plus before, you might have a configuration file saved on your computer.
 I suggest starting with a fresh config if this is your first time here.
-Go to ***Settings->Core and Plugin Settings***.
+Go to ***Settings->Advanced Settings***.
 At the bottom click on ***Reset All Settings***.

 ### Compatibility ###